 COURSE OBJECTIVES & ASSESSMENT

-Students enrolled in ENGL 101 K & L (Advent Term 2007) are in for an adventure in learning.
-You will encounter four plays by one of the most effective writers of the English language, William Shakespeare; a collection of poetry on travel and adventure (Songs for the Open Road), and a work of 20th century non-fiction, Viktor Frankl's Man's Search for Meaning.
+Students enrolled in my section of ENGL 101 (Easter Term 2020) are in for an adventure in learning.
+You will encounter four plays by one of the most effective (and affective) writers of the English language, William Shakespeare; a collection of poetry on travel and adventure (Songs for the Open Road), and a work of 20th century non-fiction, Viktor Frankl's Man's Search for Meaning.
 The instructional objectives given below clarify how these texts will help you realize your key learning goals for this class.

 KEY LEARNING GOALS:

 --to read critically and interpret literary works in English

 In the spirit of chiasmus, we will consider each goal in turn from the bottom-up:

 --to design and apply mnemonic devices.
 The first several classes will expose students to a variety of mnemonic devices in which they will be given a "hands-on" opportunity to master "The Caper Star" through a homework assignment on a single poem and then as a group exercise on three poems.
 Midway through the term students will learn to use MEMORY GRIDS to generate and forge links between and among between five and twelve works of literature.

 --to discern reliable from unreliable information.
 Class lectures will include criteria for sifting through internet sources responsibly, how to access books and journal articles from DuPont Library efficiently, and how to decide which of your peer's (and teacher's) comments are worthy of finding a place in your notebook and essays.
 Part of the grade on written work includes an assessment of the extent to which reliable secondary sources are cited and used.
 This having been covered, it is necessary only to say the following about plagiarism: any paper suspected of plagiarism will be sent to the Honor Council and, pending an official decision, will get an "F."